In this article

-Cholesterol refers to a waxy substance that moves through your blood by attaching to proteins.3 Your body uses cholesterol to build healthy cells.
-But too much of it can be dangerous and increases your risk of heart disease.
+Cholesterol is a waxy substance that moves through your blood by attaching to proteins.3 Your body uses it to build healthy cells.
+But too much can be dangerous, increasing your risk of heart disease.

-High cholesterol is something you can inherit, but is typically the product of unhealthy lifestyle choices.6 You can combat high cholesterol by maintaining a healthy diet and exercising regularly.
-Some medications can also help reduce high cholesterol.
+High cholesterol is something you can inherit, but typically it's the result of an unhealthy lifestyle.6 You can combat it by maintaining a healthy diet and exercising regularly.
+Some medications can also help.

-However, you will not experience any symptoms with high cholesterol.
-The only way to detect high cholesterol is with a blood test.6
+You won't experience any symptoms with high cholesterol.
+The only way to detect it is with a blood test.6

 There are two different types of cholesterol, which is based on the type of lipoprotein (the combination of the cholesterol and protein is called a lipoprotein):